Hollie McNish: Career

-Before becoming a full-time writer in 2014, McNish worked in Boots the Chemist, Soul Tree nightclub, Little Chef services, Mayhem Clothing Store and for five years as Administrative Assistant and later Education Officer with the East of England Urban Design Centre, Shape East.
+Before becoming a full-time writer in 2014, McNish worked in Boots, Soul Tree nightclub, Little Chef, Mayhem Clothing Store, and for five years as Administrative Assistant and later Education Officer with the East of England Urban Design Centre, Shape East.

-Her first live poetry reading was at basement open mic night Poetry Unplugged, Poetry Café, Covent Garden, London.
-She has since performed worldwide at innumerable sell-out UK and international events, alongside a variety of artists at Edinburgh's Neu!Reekie! events including Charlotte Church, Young Fathers, Jackie Kay, Kae Tempest and Roger McGough.
-She tours most often with poets Vanessa Kisuule and Michael Pedersen.
+Her first live poetry reading was at the basement open mic night Poetry Unplugged at Poetry Café in Covent Garden.
+She has since performed at UK and international events, alongside a variety of artists at Edinburgh's Neu!Reekie! events including Charlotte Church, Young Fathers, Jackie Kay, Kae Tempest and Roger McGough.
+She has toured with poets Vanessa Kisuule and Michael Pedersen.

-In 2014 McNish adopted the pseudonym Hollie Poetry after online abuse led her to fear using her surname.
-She released one album, Versus, in September 2014 under this pseudonym, recorded it at Abbey Road Studios and making her the first poet to do so.
-A second album Poetry versus Orchestra (2016) was later released, featuring McNish's poetry "in combination with music written by composer and conductor Jules Buckley and played by the Metropole Orkest." which was performed in a one of live concert at Cadogan Hall, London.
-In 2017 McNish returned to the use of her surname for all published works.
+In 2014, McNish adopted the pseudonym Hollie Poetry after online abuse led her to fear using her surname.
+She released one album under this pseudonym, Versus, in September 2014, which was recorded at Abbey Road Studios and making her the first poet to do so.
+A second album Poetry versus Orchestra (2016), featured McNish's poetry "in combination with music written by composer and conductor Jules Buckley and played by the Metropole Orkest." which was performed in a one of live concert at Cadogan Hall, London.
+In 2017, McNish returned to the use of her surname for all published works.

-In 2016 BBC Radio 4 Woman's Hour broadcast a seven-part radio short documentary series hosted by McNish entitled Becoming a Mother: A Hot Cup of Tea with Hollie McNish which explored motherhood from many angles, including poverty, linguistic barriers, mothering as migrants and teenage parenting.
+In 2016, BBC Radio 4 Woman's Hour broadcast a seven-part radio short documentary series hosted by McNish entitled Becoming a Mother: A Hot Cup of Tea with Hollie McNish which explored motherhood from many angles, including poverty, linguistic barriers, mothering as migrants and teenage parenting.

 In 2018, she was artist in residence at Chester's Storyhouse.
 In 2019, McNish won the Farrago Poetry Slam Championship.

-As well as live events, McNish is also an advocate for online poetry readings and a number of McNish's YouTube videos have gone viral.
-By 2015 her YouTube account had had over 4.1 million views.
+As well as live events, McNish is also an advocate for online poetry readings, and a number of McNish's YouTube videos have gone viral.
+By 2015, her YouTube account had had more than 4.1 million views.
 In 2020, during the Coronavirus lockdown, McNish began her regular online event, Poems in Pyjamas, streaming every Sunday night on her Instagram and Facebook channels.

-She is a patron of Baby Milk Action, a network of over 270 citizens groups in more than 160 countries whose aim is 'to stop misleading marketing by the baby feeding industry... protect breastfeeding and babies fed on formula to prevent unnecessary death and suffering'.
+She is a patron of Baby Milk Action, a network of over 270 citizens groups in more than 160 countries whose aim is "to stop misleading marketing by the baby feeding industry... protect breastfeeding and babies fed on formula to prevent unnecessary death and suffering".

+McNish was elected a Fellow of the Royal Society of Literature (FRSL) in 2025.